chimay/wheel/README.md

 ## More

-More information is available in the
+More examples are available in the
 [wiki examples page](https://github.com/chimay/wheel/wiki/examples).

 # Warning